-WE FROZE OUR DEFINED BENEFIT PLAN YEARS AGO TO CONTROL COSTS BUT IT IS STILL A BURDEN TO THE COMPANY, IS THERE ANYTHING WE CAN DO NOW?
+WE FROZE OUR DEFINED BENEFIT PENSION PLAN YEARS AGO TO CONTROL COSTS BUT IT IS STILL A BURDEN TO THE COMPANY; IS THERE ANYTHING WE CAN DO NOW?

-WE WOULD LIKE TO TERMINATE OUR FROZEN DEFINED BENEFIT PLAN BUT WE HAVE BEEN TOLD THAT IT IS VERY UNDERFUNDED, AND WE CAN’T AFFORD TO MAKE THE CONTRIBUTION NECESSARY TO TERMINATE IT, WHAT CAN WE DO?
+WE WOULD LIKE TO TERMINATE OUR FROZEN DEFINED BENEFIT PENSION PLAN, BUT WE HAVE BEEN TOLD THAT IT IS VERY UNDERFUNDED, AND WE CAN’T AFFORD TO MAKE THE CONTRIBUTION NECESSARY TO TERMINATE IT; WHAT CAN WE DO?

 All situations are different regarding companies that continue to manage a frozen defined benefit plan.
 There is no one size fits all solution.
 The key is to begin developing a strategy now, stick to it, but be flexible to modify it along the way as situations change.
 Understanding all costs and risks associated with continuing to operate a frozen defined benefit plan versus terminating it is essential to developing the correct strategy.

 There are many strategies that can be used to help plan sponsors de-risk their plans until they can afford to terminate their plan, some strategies include:

 - Developing Liability Driven Investing (LDI) strategies, coupled with a funding policy